2ndSightLab/ai-tracker/README.md

 ## Status Summary

 Initially I was going to try to do all the things below but at the moment that is not really feasible.
-I hope to write more about it on my blog as time allows with more of the gotchas and strategies for using AI safely adn optimally.
+I hope to write more about it on my blog as time allows with more of the gotchas and strategies for using AI safely and optimally.

 | Status | Description
 | :---: | :--- |